TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/09- Creating an IAM Policy and Assigning It to a Role in AWS.md

 - Permissions Policies Section:

-- Currently, no policies are attached (the table shows “No resources to display”).
+- Currently, one policy is attached (the table shows “No resources to display”).

 Buttons available: Simulate, Remove, and Add permissions → meaning the next step would be to grant this role permissions.